Someguy123/steem-docker/README.md

 sudo ./run.sh shm_size 12G
 ```

-1. Open the config file in your favorite text editor.
+1. Open the config file in your favourite text editor.
 This example shows how to do it using Nano, an editor that is good for beginners.
 ```
 nano data/witness_node_data_dir/config.ini
 ```